Skip to content

 EU water utilities face compounding pressure: drought-driven supply constraints, taste-and-odor complaints from algae blooms, rising treatment costs, and tightening EU Drinking Water Directive compliance.
 Floating covers address all four at the source — by blocking the sunlight that drives algae and the surface area that drives evaporation.

-How covers work for potable applications
+Procurement check-list for potable applications

 Benefits for water utilities